devartes/first-challenge-compass-uol/README.md

 - This command will start the development server, and you should see output indicating that the server is running on a specific port.

+## Testing the API with Postman

+1. Make sure you have [Postman](https://www.postman.com/downloads/) installed on your machine.

+2. Download the Postman collection JSON file from this repository.
+You can find the file in the [postman](./postman) directory.

+3. Import the Postman collection into Postman by following these steps:
+   - Open Postman.
+   - Click on the "Import" button in the top-left corner.
+   - Choose the "File" tab and select the downloaded JSON file.
+   - The collection will be imported, and you should see it in the left sidebar under the "Collections" tab.

+4. Before running the API requests, ensure that the development server is up and running locally.
+If not, follow the ["How to Run Locally"](https://github.com/devartes/challenge-01-ana-carolina-duarte-cavalcante/edit/main/README.md#how-to-run-locally) and ["Setting Up Environment Variables"](https://github.com/devartes/challenge-01-ana-carolina-duarte-cavalcante/edit/main/README.md#setting-up-environment-variables) sections in this README to start the server.

+5. Now you can start testing the API endpoints using the imported Postman collection.
+Each request is pre-configured with the required headers and data.

+6. For the requests that require specific data (e.g., POST and PUT requests), make sure to update the request body with valid data before sending the request.

+7. Send the requests and check the responses to verify the API functionality.

 ## Features